 How to read the forecast.

 I’ve highlighted 23 Sindustries below.
-Each one features a summary of the biggest factors impacting them during the pandemic and their likely responses.
-The first set of Sindustries are likely to benefit in the short term, the second will see mixed results, and the third will struggle.
+Each one features a summary of the most significant factors impacting them during the pandemic and their likely responses.
+The first set of Sindustries will likely benefit in the short term, the second will see mixed results, and the third will struggle.

 PART 1: Sindustries likely to BENEFIT from the disruption.